intellectgit/DevopsClass/DaytoDay-Activities.md

 3. CI/CD Pipeline Management & New Microservice Onboarding
 Jenkins Pipeline Configuration (End-to-End): When a project team introduces a new microservice utilizing iTurmeric, I set up robust, scalable Jenkins pipelines using Groovy/Declarative syntax.

-4. Performance Testing Support
-Observability Tuning: When development teams run performance or load tests, I collaborate with them to build custom Grafana dashboards tailored to the specific pods and parameters under test.

-5. Code Commits, Bug Fixes, and Feature Deployments Collaborative Fixes: When developers provide reviewed bug fixes or new feature code, I assist in committing changes and triggering the corresponding Jenkins pipelines.
+4. Code Commits, Bug Fixes, and Feature Deployments When developers provide reviewed bug fixes or new feature code, I assist in committing changes and triggering the corresponding Jenkins pipelines.

-6. Cluster Security, Namespace Isolation, and Vulnerability Management Namespace Isolation: Enforcing strict multi-tenancy and cluster security by maintaining isolated namespaces for each of the 5 project teams using Kubernetes NetworkPolicies, Role-Based Access Control (RBAC), and ResourceQuotas.
+5. Cluster Security, Namespace Isolation, and Vulnerability Management Namespace Isolation: Enforcing strict  cluster security by maintaining isolated namespaces for each of the 5 project teams using Kubernetes NetworkPolicies, Role-Based Access Control (RBAC), and ResourceQuotas.

-7. Zero-Downtime Production Deployments
+6. Zero-Downtime Production Deployments
 Rolling Updates & Probes: I manage mission-critical deployments across AWS EKS production environments and enterprise OpenShift clusters, strictly implementing liveness, readiness, and startup probes.
 This ensures traffic is only routed to healthy pods, facilitating seamless, zero-downtime rolling updates.

+7. Performance Testing Support
+Observability Tuning: When development teams run performance or load tests, I collaborate with them to build custom Grafana dashboards tailored to the specific pods and parameters under test.